Nivirx/stevia/README.md

 # Stevia Bootloader

-Stevia is a lightweight, hobby bootloader written in Assembly and C, designed for educational purposes.
+Stevia is a lightweight, hobby bootloader written in Assembly (NASM) and is designed for educational purposes.
 It targets 686+ and aims to be simple, approachable, and understandable, focusing on minimalism and core functionality.

+Please note: **Most development currently takes place in Bochs (and maybe is tested on QEMU), due to this, the code in this repo has not been tested throughly aginist real hardware.
+As with most projects of this nature, there is a risk of damage due to improper programing of hardware, while careful effort is taken to not break the computer...accidents and mistakes can/do happen.**

 ## Features